WKZE-FM

-WKZE-FM (98.1 MHz, "KZE 98.1") is a radio station licensed to Salisbury, Connecticut.
+WKZE-FM (98.1 MHz, "KZE 98.1") is a radio station licensed to Salisbury, Connecticut, United States.
 The station broadcasts to the upper Hudson Valley Region, northern Harlem Valley and north western Connecticut.
-It is independently owned by FM Pilot, LLC and airs an adult album alternative music format.
+It is independently owned by FM Pilot, LLC, and airs an adult album alternative music format.
 The broadcast studios are located on North Broadway (U.S. Route 9) in Red Hook, New York.
 Its programming is also heard on translator station W290BZ (105.9) in Red Hook.

 History

-In January 1986, the FCC added 98.1 MHz to the table of allotments for Salisbury, Connecticut.
-Johnson Development Corporation, then owner of WKZE (1020 AM) applied for and was granted a construction permit in March 1988.
-The allotment was assigned the WKZE-FM call letters by the Federal Communications Commission on March 10, 1988.
+In January 1986, the Federal Communications Commission (FCC) added 98.1 MHz to the table of allotments for Salisbury, Connecticut.
+Chartcom, then owner of WKZE (1020 AM), applied for and was granted a construction permit in March 1988.
+The allotment was assigned the WKZE-FM call letters by the FCC on March 10, 1988, and intended to go into service later that year.
 From that point, the construction permit was extended five times until the station was licensed in 1993.

-In September 1993, the station was transferred to Willpower Radio, LLC so named for majority shareholder William J. Stanley.
+Beginning in December 1992, Tri-State Broadcasting began programming WKZE-FM under a local marketing agreement with owner Chartcom.
+The lease was converted into a purchase in May 1993.
+Under Tri-State, the station had a mixed format of classical and alternative music.
+It was sold in 1996 to Scott Johnson and then to Willpower Radio, LLC, so named for majority shareholder William J. Stanley.
 In early 2006, Willpower moved the station studios from Sharon, Connecticut, to Red Hook, New York, where they remain today.
 In July 2009, Willpower, LLC acquired the translator W256BI.